 Block-based and Python, two separate languages, were chosen because they build a great link from one to the other.
 As students generate code and solve more problems using the more advanced block-based content, they can graduate to the Introduction of Python.
 It is normal for a 6th-grade student that has never programmed to start at grade 3 through 5 suggested content to learn block-based programming.
 Once they feel comfortable with the basics of building blocks of foundations of coding, they can move up a level and start learning a text-based language such as Python.

-The Python version of Imagine Robotify looks similar to the Blockly version of Imagine Robotify, containing the same primary learning view, components, and Axel.
+The Python version of Imagine Robotify looks similar to the Blockly version of Imagine Robotify and contains the same primary learning view, components, and Axel the robot.